Examples of Different Go-To-Market Strategies

 Example: An enterprise software firm and a hardware producer team up to sell a bundled solution, marrying software efficiency with optimised hardware.

-Sales Perspective: Sales teams from both companies need to align, be ready to cross-sell, and explain the partnership's benefits to respected customers.
+Sales Perspective: Sales teams from both companies must align, be ready to cross-sell, and explain the partnership's benefits to respected customers.

 Average Deal Size: Typically, deals are larger, drawing on the added value of bundled products and the potential to upsell to the existing customer base.